justjaoshin/LIHTC-Analysis/README.md

 The Effect of the Low-Income Housing Tax Credit on Local Eviction Rates

+- Reviewed literature on U.S. housing policy and the state of evictions across the U.S.
-Researched the effects of the Low-Income Housing Tax Credit (LIHTC) on low-income families housing outcomes using a multi-linear regression and a two-stage least squares regression model in R
+- Researched the effects of the Low-Income Housing Tax Credit (LIHTC) on low-income families housing outcomes using a multi-linear regression
-Reviewed literature on U.S. housing policy and the state of evictions across the U.S.
+- Working to write and publish a paper on this analysis
+- Currently adding more data, creating more sophisticated models, and conducting robustness checks